 Greg J. Smith is a Toronto-based designer and researcher with interests in media theory and digital culture.
 Extending from a background in architecture, his research considers how contemporary information paradigms affect representational and spatial systems.
 Greg is the Editor-in-Chief of HOLO magazine, a regular contributor at Creative Applications Network [CAN] and a designer at Mission Specialist.
-His writing has appeared in Rhizome, Vectors, ICON, 3:AM Magazine, Current Intelligence, and other publications.
+His writing has appeared in Rhizome, Vectors, ICON, and the V2_ Institute for the Unstable Media’s Blowup Reader eBook series.

 Greg has presented work internationally at festivals and institutions including Resonate (Belgrade), MUTEK (Montréal), Medialab-Prado (Madrid), and the Western Front (Vancouver).
 He is on the board of InterAccess and a founding member of the Urban+Digital Toronto collective.

 In 2007, Greg received a Master of Architecture from John H. Daniels Faculty of Architecture, Landscape and Design at the University of Toronto.
-He has subsequently taught in the CCIT program (U of T Mississauga/Sheridan College), as well as at McMaster and OCAD University.
+He has subsequently taught in the CCIT program (U of T Mississauga/Sheridan College), and at McMaster and OCAD University.